Integralist/integralist.co.uk/content/posts/terminal-debugging-utilities.md

     <img src="../../images/shell-ps.jpg">
 </a>

 The differences between `ps` and `top` are subtle, both display details about active processes (albeit in different formats).
-But `top` is continuous where as `ps` is just a snapshop.
+But `top` is continuous whereas `ps` is just a snapshop.

 The `ps` command also offers some more advanced display options, not just a table matrix, and these can help visualise the parent/children relationship for particular processes.